Biedermeier chairs

 • Comments

-Lifting platform to the first floor: door width: 83 cm, cabin depth: 117 cm, cabin width: 75 cm.
-Access to the restaurant / café: no steps.
+Elevator 3rd-5th floor.
+Lifting platform to the first floor: door width: 83 cm, cabin depth: 117 cm, cabin width: 75 cm. stepless access to the restaurant / café (from the main entrance).

 Find information about the imperial family Habsburg on "The World of Habsburgs"